osohq/oso/docs/changelogs/vNEXT.rst

 Other bugs & improvements
 =========================

-- Matches operations on fields of partials are now handled correctly in the SQLAlchemy adapter.
+- ``matches`` operations on fields of partials are now handled correctly in the SQLAlchemy adapter.
 Previously these operations would result in an error.